Acid-Base Systems – A Mathematical Toolkit

 Moments YL based on 3.
 [Note: For the simplest acid HA – in the top-left diagram – all four curves are identical.]

 Titration curves based on 1.1 for different amounts of acid, CT.
-The Y1-curve describes the asymptotic case of infinite CT (i.e. pure, non-diluted acid).
+The Y1-curve (in dark blue) describes the asymptotic case of infinitely large CT (i.e. pure, non-diluted acid).

 Buffer intensity β (green curves) based on 1.2 and its first derivative (red curves) based on 1.3.
 In addition: titration curves (in blue).

 Remarks & Footnotes